 Where To Stay in Pai

 As in most places in Thailand, the range of accommodation varies from budget to high end.
 You can get dorm beds for as cheap as $5 to nice splashy luxury hotels.
-Listed below are a few of our top picks but click on the link below if you want to read our full list of recommendations.
+Listed below are a few of our top picks or click here for a full list of our recommendations.

 Budget: Darling View Point Bungalow